avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/05-Interface.md

     SMS message = new SMS("teacher", "Something crazy is going to happen");
 ```

 The type of an object can be different from its class.
 For instance, if a class implements the interface `Readable`, its type is `Readable`, too.
-For instance, since the class SMS implements the interface Readable, it has two types: SMS and Readable.
+For instance, since the class `SMS` implements the interface `Readable`, it has two types: `SMS` and `Readable`.

 ```java
     SMS message = new SMS("teacher", "Awesome stuff!");
     Readable readable = new SMS("teacher", "The SMS is Readable!");

     ArrayList<String> pages = new ArrayList<String>();
     pages.add("A method can call itself.");